grapestone5321/MIT-Introduction-to-Algorithms/README.md

 ## Readings
 Readings refer to chapters and/or sections of the course textbook:

-Buy at MIT Press Cormen, Thomas, Charles Leiserson, Ronald Rivest, and Clifford Stein.
-Introduction to Algorithms.
+Buy at MIT Press Cormen, Thomas, Charles Leiserson, Ronald Rivest, and Clifford Stein. **Introduction to Algorithms.
 3rd ed.
-MIT Press, 2009.
+MIT Press**, 2009.
 ISBN: 9780262033848.

 LEC #	TOPICS	READINGS